malinlarsson/courses/Metagenomics/1711/tutorial.md

 #### QC-ing the reads

 The reads have now been merged into pseudo-reads, but we have not done any quality-check yes.
-For merged paired reads it is convinient to do it after merging, as the mergin can increase the quality of the overlapping bases!
+For merged paired reads it is convenient to do it after merging, as the merging can increase the quality of the overlapping bases!
 In all sequencing runs there will be some bad reads, this can be due to many reasons, but usually mostly to the quality of the DNA, e.g. extraction and PCRs, or interactions between spots on the sequencing array.
 We will use the quality scores from the fastq files to remove reads below as certain quality.

 > Using the `-fastq_filter` option of `usearch10`
 >